-As great as these days are – there is an unavoidable fact about the period from Thanksgiving to New Year’s Day.
+As great as the holidays are – there’s an unavoidable fact about the period from Thanksgiving Eve (Blackout Wednesday) to New Year’s Day.

-It’s the deadliest stretch of time on our nation’s roads.
+It’s one of the deadliest periods on our nation’s roads.

-On average, 728 people die or are injured in drunk driving car accidents per day during this season.
+On average, close to 650 people die or are injured in drunk driving car accidents per day during this season.
 Per day.

 And then there is the sheer volume of traffic and distracted drivers on the roads during the holiday season.
 Dangerous even without drugs or alcohol.

-- Never ever drive under the influence of drugs or alcohol.
+- Never drive under the influence of drugs or alcohol.

-- If you are going to be celebrating with friends or family – appoint a reliable designated driver to get you home safely.
+- If you will be celebrating with friends or family – appoint a reliable designated driver to get you home safely.

-- If a designated driver is not available – call a cab or Uber for a ride home.
+- If a designated driver is unavailable, call a cab or grab an Uber for a ride home.

-- Do not serve alcohol to a house or party guests that are obviously inebriated.
-You are personally liable for any harm your guests cause as a result of any negligence on your part here.
+- Don’t serve alcohol to house or party guests that are intoxicated.
+You’re personally liable for any harm your guests cause due to any negligence on your part here.

-- To resist all temptations – turn your cell phone off and put it out of reach when driving.
+- To resist all temptations - turn your cell phone off and put it out of reach when driving.
 Texting while driving is as dangerous as driving drunk.
 And it’s illegal.
 Remember – hands-free calling is prohibited by law for novice drivers.
-Only experienced drivers may use technology.
-In fact, novice drivers may not use cell phones for any reason while driving – period.
+Only experienced drivers may use the technology.
+Novice drivers may not use cell phones for any reason while driving.

 - Many newer cars have LCD displays on the dashboard.
 While impressive to look at – they are also a potentially dangerous distraction.